Our top five guide to the best horse-riding beaches in Britain

-This beach is incredibly appealing for horse riders as its golden sands appear to stretch for miles, allowing a good gallop up the beach.
+This beach is incredibly appealing for horse riders as its golden sands stretch for miles, allowing a good gallop up the beach.
 Previously named British beach of the week by The Telegraph, it offers solitude and a variety of wildlife and birds.

 5. Kennack Sands, Cornwall

 With a history of shipwrecks, Kennack Sands is an intriguing and appealing beach for horse riders.
-Located at the top of the Lizard Peninsula, it is a lovely golden sand beach, with excellent clean water for having a bathe in after your ride.
+Located at the top of the Lizard Peninsula, it is a lovely golden-sand beach, with excellent clean water for having a bathe in after your ride.